The FDA Clears a Smart Robotic External Fixation Device

-A smart robotic external fixation system developed for orthopedic treatment by OrthoSpin Ltd., a portfolio company of The Trendlines Group Ltd., has received the regulatory clearance from the United States Food and Drug Administration (FDA).
+A smart robotic external fixation system developed for orthopedic treatment by OrthoSpin Ltd., a portfolio company of The Trendlines Group Ltd., has received regulatory clearance from the FDA.

 With this system, the patients need to perform various manual adjustments each day that may lead to errors.
 Therefore, this would require significant training of the patients as well as their involvement.